A Local’s Guide to Visiting Taormina, Sicily

 By bus

-You can easily and quickly reach Taormina from Catania by taking the direct bus, Interbus, which will take about 70 minutes and cost around 5 euros for a one-way ticket.
+You can easily and quickly reach Taormina from Catania by taking a direct bus offered by the company Interbus.
+The ride takes about 70 minutes and tickets cost 5 euros, one-way.
 The bus will let you off in Taormina on Via Pirandello (the bus terminal), just a short walk from the city center.

 By train

-Buses and trains run daily, with departures extremely frequently starting at 6:00 AM and continuing until around 9:00 PM.
+Both trains and buses run daily, with departures extremely frequently starting at 6:00 AM and continuing until around 9:00 PM.

 By car